-For its 2017 Spring Puppet Forum Series, the Ballard Institute and Museum of Puppetry at the University of Connecticut will host four free scintillating discussions with puppeteers, animators, designers, producers, and writers on Wednesday evenings at 7 p.m. in February through April at in the Ballard Institute Theater, located at 1 Royce Circle in Storrs Center.
+For its 2018 Spring Puppet Forum Series, the Ballard Institute and Museum of Puppetry at the University of Connecticut will host four free scintillating discussions with puppeteers, historians, directors, and builders on Thursday evenings at 7 p.m. in February through April at in the Ballard Institute Theater, located at 1 Royce Circle in Storrs Center.
+These forums will illuminate new perspectives on the creation, history, aesthetics, and performance of puppetry today.
 The Spring Puppet Forum schedule will include the following talks:

 Admission to these events is free (donations greatly appreciated!), and refreshments will be served.
 Come early, and experience our puppet exhibitions, as well as the video resources in our library nook.
 Forums will be broadcast via Facebook Live.
 Visit bimp.uconn.edu or call 860-486-8580 for more information.